StreamSwapProtocol/streamswap-contracts/README.md

 ### Purchase / Spending

 Spend calculation happens when `update_position` is called.
-Distribution and spending are working as lazy accounting.
+Distribution and spending work as lazy accounting.
 Meaning the calculations are done continuously, with no action required. `update_stream` and `update_position` updates the current state of the stream and position.

 When `update_position` is called, the contract will calculate the amount of tokens spent and accumulated so far by the investor.